RooHTaylor/PHP-Course/Introduction to PHP.md

 ## A Note For Instructors ##

 This lesson plan is designed to provide an outline for the flow of the lesson and does not contain all the information to be taught.
-If it contained all the information we’d be publishing a novel, not teaching a condensed PHP and SQL course.
+If it contained all the information we'd be publishing a novel, not teaching a condensed PHP and SQL course.
 Please stress the importance of questions, as student questions will assist with covering topics and understanding.
-I have tried to include the more important points, but it is up to you to make sure you’re talking about each topic in more detail than is written about in here.
+I have tried to include the more important points, but it is up to you to make sure you're talking about each topic in more detail than is written about in here.

 In addition, this course is designed to have the instructor typing code live on screen in-front of the students, with the students following along.
-Make sure you’re typing the code examples so that they can get a visual of these concepts and try them out.
-Don’t be afraid to take small detours to explain subjects and allow the students to participate.
+Make sure you're typing the code examples so that they can get a visual of these concepts and try them out.
+Don't be afraid to take small detours to explain subjects and allow the students to participate.

 Note: Please take notes!
 The more this course is taught, the better it will ultimately become.
 Please take notes on the back of each page to be passed on to the course developer.
 Notes should include any points or code that should be included in the lesson plan, points or code that are irrelevant and should be removed, time frames for each topic (i.e. how long did it take to cover the whole topic), and any other information that you think is relevant.